D-Kay6/Infuse-TS/docs/functions/isCollection.md

 `Type`

-The type of the collection.
+The type of the dependency.

 ## Parameters